Veteran Ownership

 Veteran Franchise Opportunities:

-- Big O Tires, LLC: Complete franchise fee waiver for qualified veterans
+• Automotive services: Complete franchise fee waivers for qualified veterans

-- Marco's Pizza: $10,000 franchise fee discount, complete waiver for disabled veterans
+• Food service: $10,000+ franchise fee discounts, complete waivers for disabled veterans

 Beyond franchise fee discounts, the SBA offers veteran-specific advantages, including waiving the upfront guarantee fee for SBA Express loans up to $350,000.
-Combined with franchisor incentives, these programs can reduce your startup costs by $20,000-$50,000 or more.
+Combined with franchisor incentives, these programs can reduce your startup costs by $20,000 to $50,000 or more.

 Is Franchise Ownership Your Next Mission?